To experience the most the country has to offer it is well worth

 Local Barbecues / Afra

-other kind of dining out in Gambia, and much appreciated by the locals
+The other kind of dining out in Gambia, and much appreciated by

-order to help avoid the dreaded 'Banjul Belly'
+sauce.
+However in order to help avoid dreaded travellers'

 Beach Bars & Restaurants

-are dozens of beach side restaurants which have sprung up
+There are dozens of beach side restaurants which have sprung up

 over the past few years as road access to the beaches

 Their fish grills are second to none as they buy there food directly

 Types of Food

 of rice served with a hot spicy sauce though if your taste buds

 For everyday meals: